taurusilver7/inbound-media-UI/README.md

 Modify the UI corresponding to the reducer states, and for better flexibility.
 Disable the post button in upload component prior to no content in the input field.

+use the reducer in the Posts, Post, Upload & Card components to retreive information from the server to make the components dynamic.

+Add two default images to cover & profile & the user can update them using the update user endpoint.
+Navigate to the Profile page from the Card component.

+A new props `location` is added to the Card component to differntiate its position in the Home & Profile pages.
+Condition the component to display certain elements in only certain page.

+Filter through post to match their userId's and get the number of posts uploaded by a certain user.

+Update the InfoCard component in the Profile page with their user dynamic information.

 ### Deployment